ctkhanhly/epuri/Readme.md

  My final project for Information Security at NYU Tandon.
-The accompanying report for this project is under ./assets/Epuri.pdf
+The accompanying report for this project is located under ./assets/Epuri.pdf

  To build the docker images, run the commands